reactjs/react.dev/content/blog/2017-12-15-improving-the-repository-infrastructure.md

 This lets us run the same exact tests that we normally run against the source, but execute them using both development and production pre-built React bundles produced with Rollup and Google Closure Compiler.

 Unlike the normal test run, the bundle test run depends on the build products so it is not great for quick iteration.
-However, it still runs on the CI server so if something breaks, the test will display as failed, and we will know it's not safe to merge into master.
+However, it still runs on the CI server so if something breaks, the test will display as failed, and we will know it's not safe to merge into main.

 There are still some test files that we intentionally don't run against the bundles.
 Sometimes we want to mock an internal module or override a feature flag that isn't exposed to the public yet.
 For those cases, we blacklist a test file by renaming it from `MyModule-test.js` to `MyModule-test.internal.js`.